Shere: School

 Shere Infant and Nursery School has been serving the local community since 1852, celebrating its 175th birthday in 2017.
 The school received a 'Good' status from the Ofsted inspection in December 2015.

 Landmarks

 St James' Church

 The church of St James is in the Early English style, most being 12th, 13th and 14th century.
 It replaced an earlier Anglo-Saxon church mentioned in the Domesday Book.
 Constructed of ironstone rubble with sandstone buttresses, it was restored in 1895 by S. Weatherley.
 By the north chancel wall there is a 14th-century quatrefoil window and squint – belonging to an Anchorite cell used by Christina Carpenter in the 14th-century.
 There is 14th-century glass in the east window and the chancel fittings were renewed in 1956 by Louis Osman.
 It is a Grade I listed building.

-Others
+Other Listed Buildings

-Within the village centre conservation area are 34 listed buildings that pre-date 1830, in some cases by several centuries.
+Within the village centre conservation area there are 34 listed buildings.

+These are all older than 1830, in some cases by several centuries.